 Create your free online Diet Profile

 Causes of a decline in women's testosterone levels

 The ovaries are one of the main sources of testosterone in women and there is evidence that some women will experience symptoms of lowered testosterone levels in the years leading up to and including the menopause, where there is a decrease in hormones produced by the ovaries.

 Learn more in '12 most common symptoms of menopause'.

 Younger women can also be affected.
 Surgical removal of the ovaries and oestrogen-containing medications can lower levels of testosterone.
 As symptoms can be subtle, the effect of low testosterone can sometimes be mistakenly diagnosed as depression.

-Emotional stress (read our blog 6 big signs of stress) and lifestyle factors such as diet and sleep problems may also contribute to declining testosterone.
+Emotional stress and lifestyle factors such as diet and sleep problems may also contribute to declining testosterone.
 Other factors that can cause lower levels of testosterone in women include pituitary or adrenal gland problems, genetic conditions, cancer treatment and medications.